-Brass is a binary alloy composed of Copper and Zinc.
-It is valued for its workability, hardness, corrosion resistance, and attractive appearance.
+Brass is a binary alloy composed of Copper and Zinc and is valued for its workability, hardness, corrosion resistance, and attractive appearance.
 The metal is easily machined and formed into desired shapes while retaining high strength.
-Etched Brass components are used in a wide array of industries, including automotive, artisanal metalworking, music, appliance, and sanitary.
-Fotofab utilizes a chemical etching process to produce designs that can withstand harsh indoor and outdoor environments.
-The etching process uses a strong caustic chemical to cut into unprotected parts of the metal’s surface to create a design or image.
-Our etched projects can then be machined and formed to your project’s specifications through the many value added services offered.
+Etched Brass components are used in a variety of industries, including automotive, artisanal metalworking, music, appliance, and sanitary.

 - A high Copper content enables Brass to form a protective oxide layer on its surface that guards against corrosion

 - Brass is often used for its aesthetic appeal